 6 Beverage Trends for 2021

-Managers from Charlotte City Club and Victoria National GC offer their takes on what members will want to “drink in” this year.
+Managers from Charlotte City Club and Victoria National Golf Club offer their takes on what members will want to “drink in” this year.

 Anticipating member trends at the start of any year can be a challenge, but 2021 feels like even more of a wild card.
 Will members be more environmentally, socially, and health-conscious?
 Are digital menus, to-go cocktails, and social-media bartenders here to stay?